+'''

 Set agTransferImageFileName.0 "MyNewImage-1.img"

+'''

-- If you are using an FTP server, enter a password: Set agTransferPassword.0 "MyPassword" - 6.
-Initiate the transfer.
+6. Initiate the transfer.
 To transfer a switch image, enter 2 (gtimg):

 Loading a Saved Switch Configuration

 To load a saved switch configuration with the name "MyRunningConfig.cfg" into the switch, follow the steps below.
 This example assumes you have a TFTP server at 192.168.10.10.